The Short-term Impact of Congestion Taxes on Ridesourcing Demand and Traffic Congestion: Evidence from Chicago: DID: a causal inference approach

-Fig. \ref{fig:fig5} presents the estimated coefficients of $\beta_{3k}$ for five outcome variables: PUDO of all trips, PUDO of single trips, PUDO of sharing-authorized trips, PUDO of sharing-matched trips, and traffic speeds.
-We observe that among all five models, for 5-day intervals before January $6^{th}$ ($k<0$), their coefficients are all insignificant (confident intervals straddle zero).
+Fig. \ref{fig:fig5} presents the estimated coefficients of $\beta_{3k}$ for five outcome variables: PUDOs of all trips, PUDOs of single trips, PUDOs of sharing-authorized trips, PUDOs of sharing-matched trips, and traffic speeds.
+We observe that among all five models, for 5-day intervals before January $6^{th}$ ($k<0$), their coefficients are all insignificant (confidence intervals straddle zero).
 In other words, compared to the reference interval, the changes in the outcome variables between the treatment and control groups have no significant differences for all intervals before the implementation of the congestion tax.
 This observation suggests that the parallel trend assumption for DID models is reasonable.